paulAlexSerban/prj--playground-react/README.md

 > Coursework repository for the React course - Advanced React for Enterprise Applications: react for Senior Engineers

+## Concepts

+-   Monorepo project structure with multiple packages as sub-projects and dependencies between them
+-   Rollup, Parcel and TSC as build tools
+-   Storybook for component development and documentation
+-   Jest for unit testing
+-   TypeScript as main programming language
+-   Scss for CSS styling
+-   Atomic Design for component architecture
+-   Husky for git hooks
+-   Linting and formatting with ESLint, StyleLint and Prettier

 ## CSS Architecture Checklist

 -   Organized - fixed code structure